Minneapolis Nursing Home Abuse Lawyers

 The Minneapolis nursing home abuse attorneys at TSR Injury Law are dedicated to protecting residents’ rights and holding nursing homes accountable for abuse and neglect.
-Our experienced legal team has obtained more than $150 million for personal injury victims over more than 20 years.
+Our experienced legal team has obtained $300 million for personal injury victims over more than 20 years.
 Partner Nate Bjerke is a member of the American Board of Trial Advocates and the National Trial Lawyers Top 100 Trial Lawyers.

 If you suspect your loved one may be a victim of nursing home neglect, contact our law offices today to find out how we may be able to help.
 Your initial consultation is free and we work on a contingency fee basis, so you will not pay anything out of pocket unless we win compensation.